Central America: Slavery

 Panama, situated in the southernmost part of Central America on the Isthmus of Panama, has for most of its history been culturally and politically linked to South America.
 Panama was part of the Province of Tierra Firme from 1510 until 1538 when it came under the jurisdiction of the newly formed Audiencia Real de Panama.
 Beginning in 1543, Panama was administered as part of the Viceroyalty of Peru, along with all other Spanish possessions in South America.
 Panama remained as part of the Viceroyalty of Peru until 1739, when it was transferred to the Viceroyalty of New Granada, the capital of which was located at Santa Fé de Bogotá.
 Panama remained as part of the Viceroyalty of New Granada until the disestablishment of that viceroyalty in 1819.
 A series of military and political struggles took place from that time until 1822, the result of which produced the republic of Gran Colombia.
 After the dissolution of Gran Colombia in 1830, Panama became part of a successor state, the Republic of New Granada.
-From 1855 until 1886, Panama existed as Panama State, first within the Republic of New Granada, then within the Granadine Confederation, and finally within the United States of Colombia.
+From 1855 until 1886, Panama existed as the State of Panama, first within the Republic of New Granada, then within the Granadine Confederation, and finally within the United States of Colombia.
 The United States of Colombia was replaced by the Republic of Colombia in 1886.
-As part of the Republic of Colombia, Panama State was abolished and it became the Isthmus Department.
+As part of the Republic of Colombia, the State of Panama was abolished and it became the Isthmus Department.
 Despite the many political reorganizations, Colombia was still deeply plagued by conflict, which eventually led to the secession of Panama on 3 November 1903.
 Only after that time did some begin to regard Panama as a North or Central American entity.

 By the 1930s the United Fruit Company owned 3.5 e6acre of land in Central America and the Caribbean and was the single largest land owner in Guatemala.
 Such holdings gave it great power over the governments of small countries.
 That was one of the factors that led to the coining of the phrase banana republic.

 After more than two hundred years of social unrest, violent conflict, and revolution, Central America today remains in a period of political transformation.
 Poverty, social injustice, and violence are still widespread.
 Nicaragua is the second poorest country in the western hemisphere, after Haiti.